ditdotdev/dit/docs/src/local/copy.rst

-   If your repository has multiple persistent volumes, you will need to use the ``-d`` destination parameter to specify where the data should go, such as ``titan cp -s /path/to/mongo/db -d /data/db mymongo``.
+   If your repository has multiple persistent volumes, you will need to use the ``-d`` destination parameter to specify where the data should go, such as ``d3 cp -s /path/to/mongo/db -d /data/db mymongo``.
 You may need to run multiple such commands if you need to migrate